Creeper36/PaperMC-Update/README.md

 To avoid any future problems, you should, again, use a custom user agent!

 ## Newest Added Features/Notes

+- Introduced `-F/--force-upgrade` option that always downloads and reinstalls the updater script, even when the local __version__ matches GitHub’s tag.
+  • Allows recovery from local script corruption.
+  • Ensures consistency when GitHub re-publishes a release under the same tag.
+  • Provides a reliable override when tag formatting differs (e.g. `v4.0.2c` vs `4.0.2c`).

 - New flag: `-ba / --batch`
     - Produces log-friendly output.
 [BEFORE / AFTER images](https://i.postimg.cc/wqjRkvzy/batch.jpg)